Table of Contents

 This is where the Bowtie Model comes in.

-Want a full breakdown of how the BowTie Model works?
+Want a full breakdown of how the BowTie Model, created by Winning by Design, works?
 Download this guide here for a visual representation of how it optimizes the entire revenue lifecycle.

 How it Works